yordiyes/Banking-Management-System-/README.md

 - Ensure that you have the necessary libraries and have set up the MySQL database before running the project.

 Feel free to explore and enhance the functionality of the Banking Management System!
-If you encounter any issues or have suggestions, please contribute to the project by submitting issues or pull requests.
+If you encounter any issues or have suggestions, please contribute to the project by submitting issues.
 Happy banking!